Cava — Spanish sparkling wine

 What is an Enoteca Cava?

-They are sparkling wines that mature with their yeasts for long years, reaching a much more subtle complexity.
+They are sparkling wines that mature with their yeasts for many years, reaching a much more subtle complexity.
 Wines of great nobility, Cavas of excellence that are among the best sparkling wines in the world.
 You can try either of Gramona's two versions: the Enoteca Brut and the Enoteca Brut Nature.

 Which Cavas are ideal as gifts?